 Sumner Hall is proud to share with our supporters the successful effort to rescue and preserve a significant collection of family papers that were discovered in a house near Chestertown scheduled for demolition.
 Community members and several generous donors made this a reality.
-A special vote of thanks is due to Adam Goodheart, Director of the Starr Center for the Study of and the American Experience, Washington College, whose leadership saved the papers from dispersal.
+A special vote of thanks is due to Adam Goodheart, Director of the Starr Center for the Study of the American Experience, Washington College, whose leadership saved the papers from dispersal.

 These papers are being digitized by The Chesapeake Heartland: An African American Humanities Project.

 Washington Post Article: https://chesapeakeheartland.org/commodore-collection